-The TransCanada 401(k) and Savings Local 1-2 Plan (the Plan) is a defined contribution plan that provides retirement benefits for employees of TransCanada USA Services Inc. (TCUSA or the Company) or its subsidiaries who are covered under a collective bargaining agreement with the Utility Workers Union of America (UWUA) Local 1-2 Ravenswood.
-The Plan excludes employees hired under the Company's student program.
-Employees are eligible for employer-matching contributions when they have completed 11 months of service by the end of a 12 month period with the Company.
+The TransCanada 401(k) and Savings Plan (the Plan) is a defined contribution plan that provides retirement benefits for employees of TransCanada USA Services Inc. (TCUSA or the Company) or its subsidiaries that have attained the age of 21 and are not covered by a collective bargaining agreement.
+The Plan excludes employees hired under the Company's student program, non-resident persons with no income from a United States source and non-resident persons who have been non-residents for a period of 183 days or more.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).